Dudley &

 Tell me about timings.

 You'll notice that we'll be closing at 10pm each night.
 This is to allow you time to visit our local pubs before last orders.
 It also gives our generous volunteers an opportunity to get home at a reasonable time after all the clean downs.
-Thursday we plan to open earlier than usual.
+Thursday, we plan to open earlier than previous years.

 How can I get home safely?